Our Curated Alexandria Itinerary

 Take a leisurely stroll along the Corniche, where the Mediterranean sets the pace and the city’s coastal character comes into view.

-Step on a horse-drawn carriage and make your way along the Mediterranean coast – a charming coastal pastime that has long been an ideal relaxing escape.
+Step into a horse-drawn carriage to make your way along the Mediterranean coast – a charming coastal pastime that has long been an ideal relaxing escape.